Get a Cash Offer to Junk Your Car Now

 - Cracked windshields: Cracked windshields are unsightly and can be a major distraction for drivers.
 Chips or nicks in the glass aren't huge deals, just make sure to take your car in and have the issue resolved before they have a chance to spread.
 Larger cracks should be addressed before putting the car up for sale, however.
 Replacement windshields aren'tcheap, which can make this off-putting for many drivers.
 However, if you call around to several different auto repair shops, you'll find that most are more than willing to work with you to come in at a lower rate than what your insurance deductible covers.
 You may just need to put in a little more legwork.

-There’s one more factor that’s worth mentioning when it comes to assessing the value of your used car, particularly when it comes to vehicles that are designated “poor” or “damaged” and don’t have much – if any – serviceable driving life beyond their sale: scrap metal prices.
+There's one more factor that's worth mentioning when it comes to assessing the value of your used car, particularly when it comes to vehicles that are designated "poor" or "damaged" and don't have much – if any - serviceable driving life beyond their sale: automotive scrap metal prices.

-Yes, some used vehicles will just be designated for the junkyard, which is why the fluctuating costs of scrap metal prices can play a big role.
-Scrap metal prices vary, but they’re typically assessed by the ton.
+Yes, some used vehicles will just be designated for the salvage yard, which is why the fluctuating costs of scrap metal prices can play a big role.
+Scrap metal prices vary, but they're typically assessed by the ton.
 Keep in mind that the average vehicle weighs about 4,000 pounds, and much of this weight is metal.
 In fact, about 55 percent of the average vehicle is made of steel.
-Here’s a look at some ballpark scrap metal prices, per ton:
+Here's a look at some ballpark scrap metal prices, per ton:

 - Steel: $345

 - Steel castings: $360